-The Master of Arts in Teaching program is an accelerated teacher licensure program that leads to both an initial teaching license and a master’s degree.
+The Master of Arts in Teaching is an accelerated, site-based program leading to both an initial teaching license and a master’s degree.
 The program can be completed in just a year and a half of full-time study.
 NC State’s program is distinct in that it focuses on practice and is held in a public school facility.
-Offered in Wake County, North Carolina.
-Please visit the department web site for current admission requirements and curriculum information.
+It is NOT an online program (although some courses are offered online); it is an on-site program located in Wake County, North Carolina.

-- 24 credit hours in content relevant to the area in which you wish to teach are required.
-If you have fewer than 24 credit hours in a relevant content field, or if your course work does not prepare you adequately to teach the North Carolina curriculum, you may be assigned course work to overcome the deficiency.
+Twenty-four (24) credit hours in content relevant to the area in which you wish to teach are required.
+If you have fewer than 24 credit hours in a relevant content field, or if your coursework does not prepare you adequately to teach the North Carolina curriculum, you may be assigned coursework to overcome the deficiency.

 (What will I learn?)

 - secondary Mathematics, Science, Social Studies, and English

 - Middle Grades Language Arts and Social Studies

 - Technology Education

 MAT core courses include:

 - ED 507 Principles of Developing and Interpreting Assessment (2 credit hours)

 - ED 508 Exploring Diversity in Classroom and Community (3)